 Nerve Injury Symptoms

 One of the most common types of birth injury is damage to the brachial plexus nerves, which control the movement and sensation in the arms.
-These nerves can easily be damaged when a child is emerging from the birth canal and is pulled too hard.
-It is most common in babies with high birth weight or that present in the breech position.
+These nerves can easily be damaged when a child emerges from the birth canal, and the doctor or midwife pulls too hard.
+It is most common in babies with high birth weight or in the breech position.